 If you have a local business site, it is always good to register with local directory sites like Google my Business, Bing Places, Yellow Pages, and Yelp.

 Read more about website branding for your authority website:

 10. Implement Social Media Marketing

-Search engines use social signals and other user behavioral metrics to determine the relevance of a page to a search query, with the main idea here being the more content is shared, liked, commented on, the higher its quality, value, relevance, and, therefore, ranking in SERPs.
+Search engines use social signals and other user behavioural metrics to determine the relevance of a page to a search query, with the main idea here being the more content is shared, liked, and commented on, the higher its quality, value, relevance, and, therefore, ranking in SERPs.

-You can check domain & social username availability across multiple networks use namecheckr.
+You can check domain & social username availability across multiple networks using namecheckr.

 Make sure you have profiles on all the relevant social media profiles that are relevant for your business.

 Anytime you publish a new piece of content, syndicate your content on all of these social platforms.
 If you have time and resources, spend some time each week responding to people’s questions and interacting on these social accounts.